 Ask about discounts for buying more than one type of insurance policy from the same insurance company.
 For example, you may get a discount if you buy your home and auto insurance from the same insurance company.

 Get enough insurance.
-If you make a claim, your insurer will pay up to the maximum amount insured by your policy.
+If you make a claim, your insurer won’t pay more than the maximum amount insured by your policy.
 When deciding how much insurance you need, consider the value of the item you are insuring and the full financial impact of paying for the loss or event yourself.

 Maintaining your coverage

-To maintain your insurance coverage, make sure you pay your premiums on time.
+To maintain your insurance coverage, make sure you pay your premiums according to the payment schedule.
 Otherwise, the insurance company may cancel your coverage.
-You should also ensure your premiums are being paid according to the payment schedule you requested.
 If your premiums are not being paid you may not be covered and you should follow up with your insurance provider.

 Tell your insurer as soon as possible about any change in your circumstances that may affect the insurer’s ability to cover your loss.
 For example, your automobile insurer will need to know if you have convictions for driving offences.
 To renew your policy, you may need to tell the insurer about any changes within a certain period before your current policy ends.
 Your policy will list the specific procedures you will need to follow to renew your policy.

 When you make a claim, you are officially asking the insurer to pay you for a loss or event covered under the terms of your insurance policy.
 Before submitting a claim, check your policy’s terms and conditions, as well as any exclusions, to see if your loss is covered.
 Insurance companies will pay only for the specific losses described in your policy.
 Your insurer will review your policy and advise you whether your claim is eligible under the terms of your contract.